At87668/NextWebUI/README.md

 3. Download your environment variables: `vercel env pull`

 > pnpm install
+>
 > pnpm dev

 Your NextWebUI application should now be running at [localhost:3001](http://localhost:3001/).

+## Acknowledgement
+- **Vercel**: Many thanks to Vercel for creating ChatSDK, which greatly reduced development effort for NextWebUI.
+- **All Contributors**: Thank you to all contributors who have helped improve NextWebUI—your efforts are greatly appreciated.

+## *Support the Developer*
+*If you are a user from China, consider "charging" the developer via [bilibili](https://space.bilibili.com/1098279072) .*

+*Alternatively, a free GitHub Star would mean a lot!*

+*Thank you so much!*